DallasCollegeCOSC-ITSE/CPP/README.md

 # CPP
-All C++ Code is written in collaboration with Dallas college by Jay Laughlin Computer Science Faculty at Dallas college
+All C++ Code is written in collaboration with Dallas College by Jay Laughlin Computer Science Faculty at Dallas College